Minister for Women and Equalities

-Minister for Women and Equalities is a ministerial position in the United Kingdom currently appointed to the Department for Education.
-The minister leads the Office for Equality and Opportunity (formerly known as Government Equalities Office) which is part of the Cabinet Office.
+Minister for Women and Equalities is a ministerial position in the United Kingdom currently based in the Ministry of Housing, Communities and Local Government.
+The minister leads the Office for Equality and Opportunity (formerly known as Government Equalities Office) which is part of the same department.
 Its counterpart in the shadow cabinet is the shadow minister for women and equalities.

 The position has also been known as Minister for Women, Minister for Women and Equality and Minister for Equalities.

 History

 The position of Minister for Women was created by Tony Blair when he became prime minister as a means of prioritising women's issues across government.
 Prior to that, there had been an equality unit in the Cabinet Office and a Cabinet committee, which were continued under the leadership of the new minister.
 When Gordon Brown succeeded Blair, he created the post of Minister for Women and Equality to handle a wider range of equalities issues.
 The first Minister for Women and, ten years later, the first Minister for Women and Equality was Harriet Harman.
 When David Cameron became prime minister, he renamed the position to Minister for Women and Equalities without a change in its responsibilities.
-Since its creation, the position has always been held by a minister sitting in Cabinet by virtue of another office (i.e., a Secretary of State or Leader of one of the Houses of Parliament).

 In April 2014 (after the resignation of Maria Miller), Nicky Morgan was initially appointed to the role of Minister for Women in conjunction with being Financial Secretary to the Treasury, attending Cabinet.
 Sajid Javid who had replaced Miller as Secretary of State for Culture, Media and Sport was appointed to the separate role of Minister for Equalities.
 While the Women and Equalities briefs were recombined in July 2014, the responsibility for marriage equality was assigned to Nick Boles, who held the title of Minister of State for Skills, Enterprise and Equalities and had a base in both the Education and Business departments.
 Both splits in responsibilities were due to Nicky Morgan having voted against the legalisation of equal marriage.